Ancient history: Neighbours of China

 Gold stag with eagle's head, and ten more heads in the antlers.
 Inspired by Siberian Altai mountain art, possibly Pazyryk, unearthed at Nalinggaotu, Shenmu County, near Xi'an, China.
 Possibly from Huns of the Northern Chinese prairie.
 4th to 3rd centuries BC, or Han dynasty period.
 Shaanxi History Museum.

 The East Asian nations adjacent to China were all profoundly influenced by their interactions with Chinese civilisation.
 Northwestern Korea and Northern Vietnam were brought under Han rule by Han Wudi in the second century BC, and this rule led to cultural influences on both areas for many centuries to come.
 Wudi also faced a threat from the Xiongnu, a nomadic people from the Central Asian steppes.
 Wudi's invasions ended the Xiongnu state.

 In 108 BC, the Han dynasty of China conquered much of northern Korea but when Han China began its decline, three kingdoms in Korea – those of Baekje, Goguryeo and Silla – emerged and expelled the Chinese.
 Goguryeo and Baekje were eventually destroyed by a Tang dynasty and Silla alliance.
 Silla then drove out the Tang dynasty in 676 to control most of the Korean peninsula undisputed.

 Jomon culture formed in Japan before 500 BC and under Chinese influence became the Yayoi culture which built large tombs by AD 200.
 In the 300s, a kingdom formed in the Yamato plain, perhaps influenced by Korean refugees.

 Americas

 In pre-Columbian times, several large, centralised ancient civilisations developed in the Western Hemisphere, both in Mesoamerica and western South America.
-Beyond these areas, the use of agriculture expanded East of the Andes Mountains in South America particularly with the Marajoara culture, and in the continental United States.
+Beyond these areas, the use of agriculture expanded to the southwest of the continental United States by 1200 BC, and into the eastern woodlands of North America by AD 100.